cloudnative-pg/cloudnative-pg/README.md

 !!! note
     Kustomize version v3.8.2 and greater is not compatible with the current version of the build system.
-In case you have it installed it is advised to remove it and let the build system to download a compatible version of the software.
+You should remove Kustomize and let the build system download a compatible version if Kustomize is already installed.

 ## Quickstart for local testing of a git branch